EnglishPlease/SARS-NCOV-19/README.md

 # SARS-NCOV-19
-Here I tried to use ДЭТЭ-СЭЭЭЭЙНС
+Here I tried to use data science ;P